 In 2007, Long Island’s school arts administrators launched a collaboration with Long Island Arts Alliance, Newsday, and New York Community Bank Foundation, one designed to recognize students judged to be “the best of the best” on Long Island.
 The Scholar-Artist program mirrors the regions’ Scholar-Athlete programs.
 High school seniors are nominated by their school districts, and ten each from Nassau and Suffolk receive the program’s highest honor.
 The current class of Scholar-Artists is the program’s tenth.

 - Every Long Island public, private, or parochial high school may nominate up to five Juniors, one in each of the following disciplines: Music, Visual Arts, Media Arts, Theater, or Dance.

 - Students who meet the program’s academic criteria are invited to submit performance recordings, or portfolios of visual or media arts.
 Panels of leading artists and arts educators review submissions, and 20 students are then named LIAA Scholar-Artists.
-Up to 20 additional students may receive Awards of Merit, and all applicants are recognized with Certificates of Appreciation.
+Up to 20 additional students may receive Awards of Merit.
 Program applications can be found on this website’s right hand column.

 - Each must be a graduating senior during the following academic year.
 Applications are to be submitted by a district administrator.